ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 in any way that is separate from any signals that are intended to influence congestion response.

-Throughput advice can indicate temporary increases in available capacity, or temporarily reduced capacity due to persistent overuse, equipment faults, or other transient issues.
+In addition to rate limiting policies, throughput advice can indicate temporary increases in available capacity or temporarily reduced capacity.
+This includes persistent overuse, equipment faults, or other transient issues.
-This applies to increases or reductions that are expected to last at least one minute.
+Providing advice is applicable if increases or reductions are expected to last at least one minute.

 ## Unspecified Scope